 In this section, we will work on the part colored red: Express routes, Static methods, and Mongoose methods.

-link User Schema and Model.
-Type interface.
+User Schema and Model.
+Type interface. link

-As we just mentioned, we need to get familiar with MongoDB's CRUD API.
-Using native MongoDB's API is straightforward - you would just install a native Node.js driver locally to your machine:
+As we just mentioned, we need to get familiar with Mongoose API since, in this book, we chose not to work with a native Node.js driver for MongoDB:

 In this book, we use Mongoose to work with MongoDB.
-If your data does not have well-defined shape, then you are welcome to learn and use the native MongoDB driver.

 MongoDB database stores data as a so-called Document.
 The format of the Document is BSON.
 BSON is a binary representation of JSON data: